WHY DO BUSINESS WITH 4D's T&D INC.

 - You may also take advantage of our frequent discount offered, random price drop, holiday give-a-ways and sale prices when you sign-up to our ‘email list’.
 This feature is offered only to customers and visitors that sign-up and choose price alert.
 Click the bell at the bottom left corner when you find a product that you have an interest in and will like to keep track on it when the price dropped.
 You will be automatically notified via the email you used to sign-up.

-- We accept many forms of payment to make shopping fun and easy for you.
+- We accept many forms of payment including all major credit or debit card payment to make shopping fun and easy for you.
 See payment options at check out.

-- Our System allows you to leave us a note, or to send us a message with any relevant information pertaining to your order or the shipment.
+- Our automated system allows you to leave us a note, or to send us a message with any relevant information pertaining to your order or shipment.

 - Last but not least, if you have any question or concern, feel free to send your questions or concerns by clicking the 'Contact Us' page above, or call us at any number on that page.
 When you call, you have an option to leave 'us' a call back number or your contact info; if no one is available to take your call at that very moment.
 Your message will be answered promptly or in the order in which it was received.
 Text messages are also welcome but you must first check to see if you may incur charges from your carrier.

-"All truth passes through three stages - First, it is ridiculed.
+A Quote for you - "All truth passes through three stages - First, it is ridiculed.
 Second, it is violently opposed.
-Third, it is accepted as self-evident." --Arthur Schopenhauer.
+Third, it is accepted as self-evident." - Arthur Schopenhauer.

 The truth really is just that simple.
 But, some of you might be thinking, "But stocks are ownership instruments, some stocks pay dividends, some companies buy back shares, people have made money, etc."